Rochester Assault Attorney

 Contact us at (248) 534-4559 if you need aggressive legal representation.

 Assault and battery, although often used interchangeably or grouped together, are actually two separate criminal offenses.

 - Assault is defined as the attempt or threat of bodily injury or violence to another person.

 - Battery is the actual act of violence – the striking, hitting or touching of another person against their will.

 While these two crimes can be closely associated, it is the differences that are important since the consequences for a conviction will differ.
 A simple assault and battery case may be charged as a misdemeanor in Michigan.
 The offender would face, as maximum penalties, up to 1 year in county jail.
 However, when a deadly weapon is used, the potential penalties may escalate.

-Contact a Michigan battery defense attorney from our office if you have questions or need representation.
+Contact a Rochesterbattery defense attorney from our office if you have questions or need representation.